jiminryuu/resume/README.md

 # How to Host a Professional Resume Using Pelican and GitHub Pages

 ## Statement of Purpose
 This is a simple guide on how to create, format, and host a professional resume website using modern technical writing tools.
 By following these instructions, you will learn to apply principles from Andrew Etter’s *Modern Technical Writing*, specifically the use of lightweight markup languages, distributed version control, and static site generators.
 This guide assumes basic command line knowledge but no prior experience with these tools.
-This guide is for anyone of any skill level, interested in hosting static sites.
+This guide is for anyone of any skill level interested in hosting static sites.

 ## Prerequisites
 To complete this tutorial, you need the following: